 Even if you choose to purchase designs rather than create, you will at least want to download a thumbnail program to help you view your embroidery files on your computer.
-Computers without embroidery software have no way to view embroidery files such as .pes, .jef, and more.
+Computers without embroidery software cannot view embroidery files such as .pes, .jef, and more.

 Tips for Machine Embroidery on Shirts